prohippo/pyelly/README.txt

-                      use *x syntactic feature to identify period as punctuation add check to avoid ord() error on '' add missing error exit in loading vocabulary table
+                      use *x syntactic feature to identify period as punctuation add check to avoid ord() error on '' add missing error exit in loading vocabulary table 1.3.20  - 01dec2016  clean up toplevel error checking and reporting clean up logic for what rule files to recompile fix problem with macro patterns ending in _ wildcard add print statements for debugging
+                      clean up PyElly table and tree dumps

 New versions will reflect non-cosmetic changes in PyElly code.
 This typically will often require regenerating any previously saved *.elly.bin files to ensure